devalfrz/arduino-yun-lights/README.md

 ## Features
 - Remotely turns on or off a pin in the Arduino Yún
-- Shows the actual using AJAX (and zepto.js)
+- Shows the actual state using AJAX (and zepto.js)
 - Simple and with a little bit of design.

 ## Installation